travisdoor/travis.github.io/biscuit_object.md

 virtual methods can be overridden here.

 {: style="text-align: justify;"}
-- Constructor is called everytime when 'bo_new' or 'bo_init' is called.
+- Constructor is called everytime when 'bo_new' is called.
 'MyObjectParams' structure defined previously in class definition is passed here.
 No validity checking is done on parameter pack.
 Constructor of base can be called manually if needed.

 {: style="text-align: justify;"}
 - Destructor is called before object destruction.
 Destructors of parent type is called automatically.

-- Copy constructor is called when object copy is created.
+- Copy constructor is called when object is duplicated by 'bo_duplicate' method.

 {% highlight c %}
 /* class MyObject */